 - The Mercury Food Shopping Center

-- The Seoul Street – In particular the restaurant and bar section of the street
+- The Seoul Street – Particularly, the street’s restaurant and bar section.

-- The section of Baga Toiruu (Little Ring Road Area) – In this area, the section that is of the most concern is near the Urgoo Cinema and Ulaanbaatar Hotel
+- The section of Baga Toiruu (Little Ring Road Area) – The most concern is near the Urgoo Cinema and Ulaanbaatar Hotel.

-I would recommend that anyone that is serious about travel get a very good anti-theft backpack like the kind that PacSafe has.
+I would recommend that anyone serious about travel get a perfect anti-theft backpack like the kind that PacSafe has.
 You can find PacSafe on Amazon by clicking here.
-They have a nice selection of bags that are made especially to help guard against theft.
-I have one of their bags and a great thing about it is that it does not look like an anti-theft bag even though it has anti-theft protection.
+They have a nice selection of bags that are made significantly to help guard against theft.
+I have one of their bags, and a great thing about it is that it does not look like an anti-theft bag, even though it has anti-theft protection.

 Some of the other Petty Crimes they have seen in Mongolia recently include:

-- ATM Fraud – There have been some reports of ATM fraud where a thief will attach a scanning device on the front of the ATM to scan the user’s information.
-This is actually a scam that has been seen in a lot of parts of Asia.
-When using an ATM look for any suspicious camera that is attached to the ATM.
+- ATM Fraud – There have been fraud reports where a thief will attach a scanning device to the front of the ATM to scan the user’s information.
+This is a scam that has been seen in many parts of Asia; when using an ATM, look for any suspicious camera attached to the ATM.

-- Skimmers to duplicate credit cards – There have also been some reports of employees at some restaurants or hotels using a skimming device to duplicate the magnet strip information when you are using your credit card.
-Stay at a reputable hotel or if you are using a travel agency, make sure you use one that is reputable.
+- Skimmers to duplicate credit cards – There have also been reports of employees at some restaurants or hotels using a skimming device to duplicate the magnet strip information when using your credit card.
+Stay at a reputable hotel or use a travel agency; make sure you use one that is reputable.
 We recommend New MIlestone Tours (for more information about them, please look below)